tokenika/eosfactory/UsingEOSFactoryWithExistingProject.md

 ## Run the test script

-Tu run your test script, you simply run the `foo_test.py` file with your `python3` executable:
+To run your test script, you simply run the `foo_test.py` file with your `python3` executable:

 ```
 cd /path/to/the/folder/containing/your/foo_test.py/file